 Most acute fevers in infants and young children are caused by infection.
 The most common are

-Some Common Causes of Fever in Children
+Evaluation of Fever in Infants and Children

 History of present illness should note degree and duration of fever, method of measurement, and the dose and frequency of antipyretics (if any).
 Important associated symptoms that suggest serious illness include poor appetite, irritability, lethargy, and change in crying (eg, duration, character).
 Associated symptoms that may suggest the cause include vomiting, diarrhea (including presence of blood or mucus), cough, difficulty breathing, favoring of an extremity or joint, and strong or foul-smelling urine.
 Drug history should be reviewed for indications of drug-induced fever.